SBA insurance requirements: The 5 coverages you need to get an SBA loan

-General liability coverage protects your business if your activities result in injury or damage to others property, or if you’re ever sued by a third party.
+- General liability insurance: General liability coverage protects your business if your activities result in injury or damage to others’ property or if a third party ever sues you.

-Protects you and your business if you make an error, omission, or similar mistake in your work which creates a loss or damage for a client.
+- Professional liability insurance: Protects you and your business if you make an error, omission, or similar mistake in your work that creates a loss or damage for a client.

-Protects you from the costs associated with injury or property damage caused by an intoxicated person, who was served or sold liquor by your business.
+- Liquor liability insurance: Protects you from the costs associated with injury or property damage caused by an intoxicated person who was served or sold liquor by your business.

-Protects your business if one of your products ever causes damage or personal injury, and may cover expenses of recovery in situations where a product needs to be recalled.
+- Product liability insurance: Protects your business if one of your products ever causes damage or personal injury and may cover expenses of recovery in situations where a product needs to be recalled.

 As you might expect, your SBA lender needs to be listed as an additional insured on any required liability coverage.
 (The other thing to know?
-You can get liability coverage in about 5 minutes—it’s easy and 100% online.)
+You can get liability coverage in about 5 minutes with Huckleberry—it’s easy and 100% online.)

-Workers’ compensation insurance (sometimes called workman’s compensation or, often, just workers’ comp) protects not just your employees, but also protects your business from financial losses if one of your workers ever gets sick or injured on the job.
+Workers’ compensation insurance (sometimes called workman’s compensation insurance or, often, just workers’ comp) protects not just your employees but also your business from financial losses if one of your workers ever gets sick or injured on the job.
 Put simply: Workers’ comp pays medical bills, wage replacement, and ongoing disability support.

 Because it’s such important protection—and because it’s required just about everywhere—workers’ comp is necessary for an SBA loan if your business has employees.

 In certain circumstances, an SBA lender may require you to have a life insurance policy.
 Typically, this is where the collateral doesn’t fully secure a loan, and your business can’t run without you.
-(And, of course, that life insurance policy will need to be in an amount which satisfies the lender if something happened to you.)
+(And, of course, that life insurance policy will need to be in an amount that satisfies the lender if something happens to you.)

 This requirement generally counts for any crucial co-owners/principals your business depends on, too.